genedan/cl-practitioners-guide/chapter_3/package_management.rst

 the version that gets copied when new contributors are added to the development team, and when the production and testing environment need to fetch updated versions of the project's code.

-The hosting environment is typically accessed via a web browser, although modern IDEs (Integrated Development Environments) also support integration with commonly used hosting providers.
-Contributors access a portal which typically offers project management features such as raising and assigning tickets to fix bugs or add new features, kanban boards, and discussion forums.
+The hosting environment is typically accessed via a web browser, although modern Integrated Development Environments (IDEs) also support integration with commonly used hosting providers.
+Contributors access a portal which typically offers project management features such as raising and assigning tickets to fix bugs or add new features, Kanban boards, and discussion forums.
 Hosting providers also have features that make it easy to look at past versions of code and to view which contributor was responsible for writing which lines.

 Development Environment